-When fitting the earlier pre 1963 push rod tubes, lubricate the lower seal with rubber grease and then press the seal into the push rod tube, an internal collar restricts how far it can go.
-Now push the tube with its seal onto the Guide Block and tap down with a rubber or hide mallet.
-Fit the upper seals into the recesses in the cylinder head, and (post 1963) the lower seal onto the guide block with its associated backing ring/bottom cup, part number E4647.
+When fitting the early push rod tubes care needs to be taken not to damage the seal during fitting.
+If the guide block has any sharp edges these will easily cut the seal if excessive force is used.
+Lubricate the seal with rubber grease/soap and then fit it into the push rod tube so that it is fully home, a lip inside the tube locates it.
+Oil the guide block and wiggle and rotate the push rod tube into place but do use excessive force.
+All machines, fit the upper seal into the recesses in the cylinder head, and (post 1963) fit the lower seal onto the guide block with its associated backing ring/bottom cup, part number E4647.